-The participants were 138 undergraduate students from four different degree programs, namely Electronic and Computer Engineering (ECE) (n = 78), Computer Network Management (CNM) (n = 46), Mechanical and Renewable Engineering (MRE) (n = 61), and Sports and Nutrition Science (SNS) (n = 81).
-They were taught mandatory Calculus and Algebra courses by the same instructor who developed the screencasts.
-The ECE, CNM and MRE student groups were taking the courses in the semester that the case study was conducted, while the Sports and Nutrition Science group had taken them in the semester before.
-Their mean age was 27 years.
-Eighty-two percent (n = 113) were native English speakers, while the remaining 18% (n = 25) were speakers of Arabic, Russian, Slovakian, Romanian, Turkish, Polish, Portuguese, Spanish, Urdu, Yoruba, Finnish, Vietnamese, and Thai.
-Figure 7 shows the breakdown of participants by degree program.
+The survey was administered to a total population of 266 students from four different degree programmes, namely Electronic and Computer Engineering (ECE) (n = 78), Computer Network Management (CNM) (n = 46), Mechanical and Renewable Engineering (MRE) (n = 61), and Sports and Nutrition Science (SNS) (n = 81).
+The students were taught mandatory Calculus and Algebra courses by the same instructor who developed the screencasts.
+The ECE, CNM and MRE student groups were taking the courses in the semester that our case study was conducted, while the Sports and Nutrition Science group had taken them in the semester before.
+The sample that responded to the survey consisted of 138 students.
+Their mean age was 27.
+Eighty-two percent (n = 113) were native speakers of English, while the remaining 18% (n = 25) were speakers of Arabic, Russian, Slovakian, Romanian, Turkish, Polish, Portugese, Spanish, Urdu, Yoruba, Finnish, Vietnamese, and Thai.
+Figure 7 shows the sample breakdown by degree programme.